comradebeck/battleship/README.md

 # battleship

 A simple PHP program with OOP approach.
 Concrete and Abstract Classes with Interfaces.
-Dependency Injection and Factory Pattern.
+Dependency Injection with Factory and Strategy PHP pattern.